Newsletter 18, November 2008

 Eating this way, I'll probably still eat too many calories over the holiday to actually lose weight, but at least I won't have a massive weight gain to deal with in the New Year.
 And I won't feel deprived because I'll have enjoyed my alternative versions of my favourites without setting up the cravings and hunger pangs that I would be constantly battling if I had gone the 'just a half portion of all the normal foods' route.
 Not to mention avoiding the bloated tummy and energy crash that follows the initial high I get when I have the occasional lapse into high carb foods!

-All the festive foods mentioned above are found in the Low Carb / Low GI Cookbook.
+All the festive foods mentioned above are found in The Low Carb is Easy Cookbook.
 One of our Cookbook subscribers has already made her low carb Christmas Pudding from the recipe in the Cookbook and has a message for Cookbook subscribers in the UK - Asda now stock unsweetened ready-trimmed rhubarb, which you'll need for the recipe, in their frozen foods section.